Sleeping in Airports

 Locations & Seating

-You should have no problem finding a place to sit, with plenty of benches throughout the areas inside Security, and many are armrest-free.
+You should have no problem finding a place to sit, with plenty of benches and armrest-free seats on the airside.
 By night, turn them into a makeshift bed or opt for the floor.

 Here are good sleep spots that travellers have reported: